 - Reporting – During this phase, a report with detailed information about the issues found, the risk implications, and recommendations is prepared and delivered to the penetration testing client.
 AI and ML can enhance the reporting process by analyzing the data obtained during the assessment and combining it with threat intelligence and the knowledge acquired in previous engagements to generate actionable insights specific for the organization under review.

 The future of penetration testing lies in using AI to make results more accurate and evaluations more efficient.
 But it is also important to understand that pen testers still must use their experience and knowledge to ultimately decide what is the best course of action to perform the assessment.
-Learn more about our penetration testing services here.
+To speak with an expert on our cybersecurity team please call (800) 259-9660 or learn more about our penetration testing services here.